davidtwco/rfcs/text/0000-build-std.md

 Alternative syntaxes, such as requiring `version = "*"` for explicit standard library dependencies, could be worthwhile to maintain a greater level of compatibility with older toolchain versions.
-However, as any currently accepted syntax would necessarily be interpreted differently by the build-std-supporting versions of Cargo, this doesn't really solve anything.
-For example, while `version = "*"` would be understood by older versions of Cargo, it would attempt to find the standard library crates on crates.io and fail.
+Any currently accepted syntax would necessarily be interpreted differently by the build-std-supporting versions of Cargo, so this approach has its own complications.
+For example, while `version = "*"` would be understood by older versions of Cargo, it would attempt to find the standard library crates on crates.io and fail unless empty crates were published named `core`, `alloc` and `std`.
 This is not a build-std specific issue and is true of any RFC adding to what can be written in `Cargo.toml`.

 ## Why not use weak linkage for `compiler-builtins/mem` symbols?
 [why-not-use-weak-linkage-for-compiler-builtins-mem-symbols]: #why-not-use-weak-linkage-for-compiler-builtinsmem-symbols